What is an Aerial Adventure Park? Are there rides?

 Is the Adventure Park certified?

-Designed by Swiss alpine mountaineers, The Catamount Aerial Adventure Park is built to the standards of the ACCT (Association for Challenge Course Technology) specifications and meets all safety standards as required by MA dept of Public safety.
+Designed by Swiss alpine mountaineers, The Catamount Aerial Adventure Park is built to the standards of the ACCT (Association for Challenge Course Technology) specifications and meets all safety standards as required by Massachusetts Department of Public Safety.
 Catamount Aerial Adventure Park was designed, built, and is currently maintained by Outdoor Venture Group, LLC.
 You can contact them for more information at Info@outdoorventures.us or call (203) 260-4111.

 What food services are available?